variantstudios/growyourstorage.com/development/index.md

 **“Act Systematically or Not at All”**

 In order to develop a self-storage project in today’s current environment, one must have a system in order to succeed.
 That is to say: without a step-by-step method of project management, you are condemning a project to underperformance or complete failure. &nbsp;There are so many potential snags to get a self-storage development complete that include (but not limited too); tough entitlements due to municipalities not wanting additional storage, land use code changes, increasing cost of land, environmental and building code issues, sponsorship strength, lender underwriting scrutiny, upper-ward pressure on interest rates, other self storage developments saturating markets, complex real estate structures, title and legal issues, &nbsp;increasing construction costs, and the list goes on.
 For example, entitlement procedures that used to take 6 months can now extend as long as 24 months (if you need to hear specific nightmares, give us a call).
 Construction costs are rapidly escalating as the availability of quality sub-contractors decreases.
-If you aren't utilizing a tried-and-true project management system, you will lose sight of your critical paths, and subsequently, your opening date will move further and further away.
+If you aren’t utilizing a tried-and-true project management system, you will lose sight of your critical paths, and subsequently, your opening date will move further and further away.
 We have created a project development system that works exclusively for self-storage.